RandomGamer123/twowresultsmaker/README.md

 # twowresultsmaker
-A Processing code to make TWOW results (mainly for 1v1 cases ie. finales or tournaments)
+A Processing code project to make results videos for TWOWs, a minigame hosted on Discord